janclemenslab/das/README.md

 _DAS_ automatically annotates animal vocalizations in raw audio recordings using a deep neural network.
 It can be used through a graphical user interface, from the terminal, or from Python scripts.

-Users who need the TensorFlow backend should follow the [TensorFlow installation instructions](https://janclemenslab.org/das/install_tf.html) for the final TensorFlow-backed release (0.32.13).

 ## Installation

 ```shell